alexmacarthur/typeit/README.md

 -   Choose to start typing only when your target element becomes visible on the screen.
 -   Loop your string(s) continuously.
--   Define your strings via an options object or in the HTML (a useful fallback in case user doesn't have JavaScript enabled, as well as for SEO).
+-   Set strings to type via an options object or in the HTML (a useful fallback in case user doesn't have JavaScript enabled, as well as for SEO).
 -   Use a single TypeIt instance to target several different elements on a page.
 -   Handle HTML (even nested tags!) with ease, preserving all of its attributes (classes, ids, etc.).
 -   Use companion functions to chain individual commands together to fine tune your typing.